Marseonrabbit/Notes/Networking /Analog Encoding of Digital Data.md

 By changing one or more of these properties, we can represent binary data (1s and 0s).

 ### 2. **Modulation Techniques**
+---

-There are three common ways to encode digital data into analog signals:
+		There xare three common ways to encode digital data into analog signals:

 #### **(a) Amplitude Modulation (AM)**